ImaneBenHassine/Apache-Spark/README.md

 fixed by adding **"trustServerCertificate=true";** to the Url of the conncetion

-- Here we need to download the JDBC driver can be added to a Maven project by adding it as a dependency in the POM.xml file with the following link :
+- Here we need to download the JDBC driver which can be added to a Maven project by adding it as a dependency in the POM.xml file with the following link :

   https://mvnrepository.com/artifact/com.microsoft.sqlserver/mssql-jdbc.